-Redis is a key-value store engine used by most components of the CartoDB application stack to store configuration and cache.
+Redis is a key-value store engine used by most components of the CARTO application stack to store configuration and cache.

-In contrast to the PostgreSQL metadata (which is used only by the CartoDB editor), the metadata stored in Redis is shared among the CartoDB editor, the SQL API, and the Maps API.
+In contrast to the PostgreSQL metadata (which is used only by the CARTO Builder), the metadata stored in Redis is shared among Builder, the SQL API, and the Maps API.